Keep your organic garden looking lush and vibrant through the summer months with the EARTH’S ALLY Summer Garden Checklist.

 When covering the ground with mulch to prevent weed growth, edge the border of your garden and keep a two-inch layer of mulch on top of the soil.
 In an organic garden, you’ll want to avoid dyed and colored mulches and instead choose a natural mulch such as straw, wood chippings or shredded leaves.

 Maintaining a healthy layer of mulch around vegetables and fruits is beneficial to the plants in a few ways.
 Mulch helps enrich the soil, prevent water evaporation, and keep the temperature even, cooling and protecting the roots of your plants from summer extremes.

 Heat-tolerant flowers create vibrant, spectacular summer gardens.
 Some of our favorites are: zinnias, summer snap-dragons (angelonia), lantana, and other sun-loving species.
 It’s a good idea to “pinch” or prune back perennials and annuals to extend the bloom time.
 If you live in a zone where frosts have safely passed, summer bulbs like dahlias will add a real dash of color to your garden, while canna and calla lilies will provide elegance and grace.

 Use organic techniques like companion planting, physical defenses, and non-chemical repellents to deter insects and small animals that can attack your plants.
-If you're struggling with pests in your organic garden, EARTH’S ALLY Insect Control is OMRI Listed® for use in organic gardening.
+If you're struggling with pests in your organic garden, EARTH’S ALLY Organic Garden Pest Control is OMRI Listed® for use in organic gardening.
 It kills and repels spider mites, aphids, whiteflies, mealybugs, leaf rollers and scale with a unique blend of rosemary, clove and peppermint oils.
 The essential oil formulation leaves no harmful residues and is safe for use around People, Pets & Planet.

 In your organic garden, avoid toxic products that can harm the environment and friendly pollinators.
 Here’s a list of our don’ts: